Saturday, July 27, 2019

 "From about the age of four to puberty, the young brain guzzles glucose – the cerebral cortex, its largest part, uses nearly (or more than) double that used earlier or later in life.
 This creates a problem.
 A child’s body is a third of the size of an adult but its brain is nearly adult sized.
 Calculated as a share, a child’s takes up half of all the energy used by a child."

-Which is more back up for why children's food choices should be honored.
+This is more back up for why children's food choices should be honored.
 They know what their bodies need.

 Why Do Human Children Stay So Small For So Long?